stallman-j/stallman-j.github.io/how-tos/data.md

 - Try to find the most recent well-published paper in your area, and see what data sources they use.
 Recent papers will often link to a Zenodo repository with their data.

+- [Intergovernmental Authority on Development (IGAD)][https://www.icpac.net/data-center/] lists a bunch of the types of raster data common to economic analyses.

 # Country-Specific Data

 ## Rich Countries